 In some cases Awning can make off-market listings available to our investors directly.

 Most properties that get listed aren’t competitive investments, so it doesn’t make sense for them to show up on Awning.
-Investors looking into a specific area or strategy and not seeing properties should speak to an advisor.
+Investors looking into a specific area or strategy and not seeing properties should speak to an agent.
 Awning client advisors can work internally to surface properties that fit specific investor goals.

-At Awning, client advisors make all the difference.
+At Awning, agents make all the difference.

-Investors should expect an Awning client advisor to:
+Investors should expect an Awning agent to: